 FILMFEST MÜNCHEN (June 27 to July 6, 2019) will once again honor the best achievements in the New German Cinema sidebar.
 This year, the recipients will be chosen by actress Melika Foroutan, producer Claudia Steffen, and author and producer Alfred Holighaus.
 The awards will be presented on July 5 at 8:00 pm in the AudimaxX auditorium at HFF (by invitation only).
 Candidates from fourteen films qualify this year.

-In 2018, as always, it's not just our stakeholders, but numerous partners that make it possible for FILMFEST MÜNCHEN to be the exclusive cultural event it is, with thousands of guests and fans of cinema arriving from around the world.
+In 2019, as always, it's not just our stakeholders, but also numerous partners that make it possible for FILMFEST MÜNCHEN to be the exclusive cultural event it is, with thousands of guests and fans of cinema arriving from around the world.
 "Only with the help of our partners are we able to host an attractive festival with high-caliber films, guests, and events.
-I'm especially pleased that we have found a new main partner in TELE 5, which shares our love of good films.
-Led by its motto 'Different is better', the station keeps its finger on the pulse of the times, with fresh film series and great movies.
-I'm happy and proud of the fact that many of our partners have been with us and supporting us for years or in some cases even decades," says festival director Diana Iljine.
+I'm thankful and proud of the fact that many of our partners have been with us and supporting us for years or in some cases even decades," says festival director Diana Iljine.